stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 uncons (a:as) = Just (a, as)
 ```

-So here we can get head of given list and the rest of it, but if the given
+So here we can get the head of given list and the rest of it, but if the
-list is empty, we can't get its head.
-This idea is expressed by `Maybe`.
+given list is empty, we can't get its head.
+This idea is expressed by
-Let's try to represent a “delayed list” as a wrapper around `uncons`-like
+`Maybe`.
+Let's try to represent a “delayed list” as a wrapper around
-function:
+`uncons`-like function:

 ```haskell
 newtype List a = List ([a] -> Maybe (a, [a]))